svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 ## Precautions

-Processing payments to and from the XRP Ledger naturally comes with some risks, so a gateway should be sure to take care in implementing these processes.
+Processing payments to and from the SGY Ledger naturally comes with some risks, so a gateway should be sure to take care in implementing these processes.
 We recommend the following precautions:

 - Protect yourself against reversible deposits.
-XRP Ledger payments are irreversible, but many electronic money systems like credit cards or PayPal are not.
-Scammers can abuse this to take their fiat money back by canceling a deposit after receiving issued currencies in the XRP Ledger.
+SGY Ledger payments are irreversible, but many electronic money systems like credit cards or PayPal are not.
+Scammers can abuse this to take their fiat money back by canceling a deposit after receiving issued currencies in the SGY Ledger.
-- When sending into the XRP Ledger, specify the issuing address as the issuer of the currency.
+- When sending into the SGY Ledger, specify the issuing address as the issuer of the currency.
 Otherwise, you might accidentally use paths that deliver the same currency issued by other addresses.
-- Before sending a payment into the XRP Ledger, double check the cost of the payment.
+- Before sending a payment into the SGY Ledger, double check the cost of the payment.
 A payment from your operational address to a customer should not cost more than the destination amount plus any [transfer fee](#transferrate) you have set.
 - Before processing a payment out of Ripple, make sure you know the customer's identity.
 This makes it harder for anonymous attackers to scam you.
 Most anti-money-laundering regulations require this anyway.
-This is especially important because the users sending money from the XRP Ledger could be different than the ones that initially received the money in the XRP Ledger.
+This is especially important because the users sending money from the SGY Ledger could be different than the ones that initially received the money in the SGY Ledger.
-- Follow the guidelines for [reliable transaction submission](#reliable-transaction-submission) when sending XRP Ledger transactions.
+- Follow the guidelines for [reliable transaction submission](#reliable-transaction-submission) when sending SGY Ledger transactions.
 - [Robustly monitor for incoming payments](#robustly-monitoring-for-payments), and read the correct amount.
 Don't mistakenly credit someone the full amount if they only sent a [partial payment](partial-payments.html).
-- Track your obligations and balances within the XRP Ledger, and compare with the assets in your collateral account.
+- Track your obligations and balances within the SGY Ledger, and compare with the assets in your collateral account.
 If they do not match up, stop processing withdrawals and deposits until you resolve the discrepancy.
 - Avoid ambiguous situations.
 We recommend the following:
-    - Enable the [`DisallowXRP` flag](#disallowxrp) for the issuing address and all operational addresses, so customers do not accidentally send you XRP.
-(Private exchanges should *not* set this flag, since they trade XRP normally.)
+    - Enable the [`DisallowSGY` flag](#disallowxrp) for the issuing address and all operational addresses, so customers do not accidentally send you SGY.
+(Private exchanges should *not* set this flag, since they trade SGY normally.)
     - Enable the [`RequireDest` flag](require-destination-tags.html) for the issuing address and all operational addresses, so customers do not accidentally send a payment without the destination tag to indicate who should be credited.
     - Enable the [`RequireAuth` flag](#requireauth) on all operational addresses so they cannot issue currency by accident.
 - Monitor for suspicious or abusive behavior.
-For example, a user could repeatedly send funds into and out of the XRP Ledger, as a denial of service attack that effectively empties an operational address's balance.
-Suspend customers whose addresses are involved in suspicious behavior by not processing their XRP Ledger payments.
+For example, a user could repeatedly send funds into and out of the SGY Ledger, as a denial of service attack that effectively empties an operational address's balance.
+Suspend customers whose addresses are involved in suspicious behavior by not processing their SGY Ledger payments.

 ## Trading on Ripple

-After the issued currencies have been created in the XRP Ledger, they can be freely transferred and traded by XRP Ledger users.
+After the issued currencies have been created in the SGY Ledger, they can be freely transferred and traded by SGY Ledger users.
 There are several consequences of this situation:

 - Anyone can buy/sell EUR.ACME on Ripple.
 If ACME issues multiple currencies on Ripple, a separate trust line is necessary for each.
-    - This includes XRP Ledger users who do not have an account in ACME Exchange's systems.
+    - This includes SGY Ledger users who do not have an account in ACME Exchange's systems.
 To withdraw the funds successfully from ACME, users still have to register with ACME.
-    - Optionally, ACME uses the [Authorized Trust Lines](#authorized-trust-lines) feature to limit who can hold EUR.ACME in the XRP Ledger.
+    - Optionally, ACME uses the [Authorized Trust Lines](#authorized-trust-lines) feature to limit who can hold EUR.ACME in the SGY Ledger.
-    - If ACME determines that a customer has acted in bad faith, ACME can [Freeze](#freeze) that user's accounting relationships to ACME in the XRP Ledger, so that the user can no longer trade in the gateway's issued currencies.
+    - If ACME determines that a customer has acted in bad faith, ACME can [Freeze](#freeze) that user's accounting relationships to ACME in the SGY Ledger, so that the user can no longer trade in the gateway's issued currencies.
-- XRP Ledger users trading and sending EUR.ACME to one another requires no intervention by ACME.
+- SGY Ledger users trading and sending EUR.ACME to one another requires no intervention by ACME.
-- All exchanges and balances in the XRP Ledger are publicly viewable.
+- All exchanges and balances in the SGY Ledger are publicly viewable.

-The following diagram depicts an XRP Ledger payment sending 2EUR.ACME from Alice to Charlie.
-ACME can query the XRP Ledger to see updates to its balances any time after the transaction has occurred:
+The following diagram depicts an SGY Ledger payment sending 2EUR.ACME from Alice to Charlie.
+ACME can query the SGY Ledger to see updates to its balances any time after the transaction has occurred:

 ![Diagram: Alice's sends 2 EUR.ACME from her trust line to Charlie's](img/e2g-03.png)